documize/analytics-go/README.md

-# Zerabase Analytics Collector
+# Zerabase Go Library

 Zerabase provides a system-of-record for your products by unifying product deliver, customer conversations and app analytics.

-This module is for Go based applications that need to send analytics into Zerabase.
-For example, record user sign-up, customer purchase, etc.
+This module is for Go based applications that need to send app analytics and customer interactions into Zerabase.
+For example, record user sign-up, customer purchase, contact form, downloaded, etc.

 ## Usage

+## App Analytics

 Send app analytics from your Go app.